 Add To Favorites

-Show what you know about how seasons affect our lives and what we do, see, and wear.
+Students show what they know about how seasons affect our lives and what we do, see, and wear.
 Use Crayola® Washable Paints to create a window scene.

 Hang large sheets of white paper on an easel.
-Use Crayola® Washable Paints and So Big Brushes or regular Crayola Paint Brushes.
-Paint a scene that people would see looking out of a window where you live.
-Paint yourself enjoying a seasonal activity.
+Using Crayola® Washable Paints, students paint a scene that people would see looking out of a window where they live.
+Encourage them to paint themselves enjoying a seasonal activity.
 Include trees, sky, people dressed in seasonal clothing, and other clues showing the weather and time of year.
+Crayola Window Markers and/or Window Crayons can be substituted for washable paints.

-With your friends, sort and display your paintings in groups according to the seasons.
+With friends, students sort and display your paintings in groups according to the seasons represented in artwork.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho